 Work study is a need-based work program at school through which you earn money to help pay for school.

 Loans are borrowed money for college available to students and parents.
 You must repay your loans, with interest.

-The priority filing date for federal and state financial aid is March 10 (received-by date) for the following academic year.
+Note: The priority filing date for federal and state financial aid is April 15th (received-by date) for the following academic year.
 For deadlines and specific requirements visit the Financial Aid Office or check the Ancilla College Scholarships page.

-5. Students who qualify can receive financial aid for all classes to which credits are applied toward their degree or certificate program.
+- Students who qualify can receive financial aid for all classes to which credits are applied toward their degree.

 The Federal Pell Grant Program provides grants to undergraduate students who have financial need and meet the requirements for federal student aid assistance.
 Pell Grants require no repayment.
-Beginning with the 2012-13 academic year – new Pell Grant recipients are able to receive up to the cap of 12 full-time semesters worth of Pell Grant awards during their undergraduate education career, based on financial eligibility.
+Pell Grant recipients are able to receive up to the cap of 12 full-time semesters worth of Pell Grant awards during their undergraduate education career, based on financial eligibility.